y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

 )
 ```

-Using a `.go` file with `import` declarations allows to make sure the surrouding
+Using a `.go` file with `import` declarations allows to make sure the surrounding
 module's `go.mod` file accurately accounts for all included instrumentation
 packages without involving any additional bookkeeping.